Travelin' Prayer

-"Travelin' Prayer" is a song written and performed by singer Billy Joel, and released as the first single from his 1973 album Piano Man.
+"Travelin' Prayer" is a song written and performed by singer Billy Joel, and released as the third US single from his 1973 album Piano Man as its opening track.
 The song is "urgent" and "banjo-fueled".
 It reached number No. 77 on the Billboard Hot 100 and No. 34 on the Adult Contemporary chart in 1974.
 It was a slightly bigger hit in Canada, where it reached No. 61.

 The country-flavored song has been covered by both Earl Scruggs and Dolly Parton.
 Parton's version was nominated for a Grammy Award for Best Female Country Vocal Performance in 2001.

 Lyrics and music

 Joel wrote "Travelin' Prayer" about two years before it appeared on the album.
 The song has four verses, the first of which is later repeated, and two instrumental breaks.
 The lyrics offer a prayer that the singer's lover be protected until she returns to the singer.
 The song has elements of country music, and is taken at a brisk pace.
 Instrumentation includes honky-tonk piano, banjo, bass, violin and drums, the latter of which are played with brushes using just a snare and bass drum.
-The drummer has a fixated smile throughout the whole song.
 Joel plays mouth harp during the second instrumental break.
 Author Ken Bielen sees the song as being influenced by a traditional Irish blessing for an easy return home.
 Bielen also notes that the song fits with a trend during the period in which religious images were often used in popular songs.
 Author Hank Bordowitz describes the song as a "pop-grass on-the-road-again song."
 Bordowitz particularly praises the banjo playing of Eric Weissberg.

 Reception

 Billboard regarded "Travelin' Prayer" as Joel's "best single effort yet," praising the banjo arrangement and the contrast between the prayer-like lyrics and the fast tempo of the song.
-Cash Box called it "an up-tempo bluegrass flavored tune" with "the same dynamism that 'Piano Man' exhibited, saying that "Billy's voice is powerful and his piano work is really sensational" and "his technique is clean and polished."
+Cash Box called it "an up-tempo bluegrass flavored tune" with "the same dynamism that 'Piano Man' exhibited", saying that "Billy's voice is powerful and his piano work is really sensational" and "his technique is clean and polished."
 Record World said that it's "a result of strong across-the-dials feedback on this powerful cut" which "translates [Joel's] live excitement into hot, hot wax."